argent-smith/xspf2m3u/README.md

 This CLI program converts a playlist in XSPF format into Extended M3U playlist.

+## JRuby notice

+Since this gem depends on no-jruby-compatimle "ruby-xslt", it would not build/install/work on JRuby.

+## Feedback

+Feel free to fork/patch/issue this thing.
+If you are on GitHub, you already know how to do this :)

 ## Copyright

 Copyright (c) 2012 Pavel Argentov.
 See LICENSE for details.